UK wholesale prices

 The 'average' prices should be used to track trends while the commentary will contain prices seen through the month.

-Note there has been a change in the methodology for determining the bulk cream price from January 2021.
+Note: There has been a change in the methodology for determining the bulk cream price from January 2021.

 Information on prices and market conditions is gathered through a monthly phone survey of dairy product sellers, traders and buyers.